 Successful couples therapy requires both of you to be committed to “fighting for” the relationship–a mutual dedication that neither of you will give up and walk away.
 If both of you truly want to save and fix the relationship, there is a high chance you will succeed, and end up with a happier and stronger relationship.

 How frequent and how long will the sessions be, and how long will the entire process take?

-Typically couples will come in once a week in the beginning and the frequency will wind down to once every two or three weeks.
-The frequency depends on how the progress is going–as problems are addressed and improving, the frequency will go down.
+Typically couples will come in once a week in the beginning, but after we make enough progress, appointment frequency will wind down to once every two or three weeks until your goals have been met.
 For couples in high conflict or in the midst of a very volatile situation, they may come in more than once a week until the situation is stabilized.

 The total duration of therapy could last a few weeks to a few months.
 It depends on the problem at hand.
 My personal goal is to help solve things as fast as possible so the couples can go back to living happy lives.
-I understand the pain of being in an unhappy, dissatisfying relationship, so I am dedicated to changing that as soon as possible.
+I understand the pain of being in an unhappy, dissatisfying relationship, so I am dedicated to help you change that as soon as possible.